dantheand/plants/README.md

 ## Upcoming Feature ideas
 In rough order of decreasing priority:
-- View other User's plants
-  - list of all Users (for now), ability to navigate to their plants
 - Improving plant view
   - grid view
   - Filter by "current" or not (e.g. has the plant died or been given away)